alexbinnie.com

 You can email me here.

-I vividly remember seeing the rough tattoos on the boys that worked the fairground that came through our small town when I was a boy.
-Soon after I had my first and have now been collecting tattoos for over 40 years and making them for around 30.
-After a stint in Los Angeles in the early 90’s honing my craft in the then infant tattoo scene I came back to the UK and started Into You tattoo in Clerkenwell, London in 1993.
+I vividly remember seeing the rough tattoos on the lads that worked the fairground that came through our small town when I was a boy.
+Soon after I had my first and have now been collecting tattoos for 50 or so years and making them for around 40.
+After art school I started making tattoos in the late 80’s in an artist’s squat in Bloomsbury, London.
+After a stint in Los Angeles in the early 90’s honing my craft in the then infant tattoo scene I came back to the UK and started Into You Tattoo in Clerkenwell, London in 1993.
 We were the first fully custom tattoo shop in the UK, and been described as “London’s seminal tattoo institution”.
-We had a run of 23 amazing years I was very fortunate.
-Finally, the lease being up, I relocated permanently to Brighton where I own and run 1770.
+We had a run of 23 amazing years, I was very fortunate.
+In 2005 I started a second shop in Brighton - 1770.
+Finally in 2016, the London lease being up, and London increasing expensive and corporate, I closed Into You and relocated permanently to Brighton continuing to run 1770 till 2025.
+The lease being up there I was done with being a “boss” and running a business.

 Thanks for reading and looking